openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Credential Issuer requires more time to issue a Credential, the Credential Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).

-If the Issuer wants to issue multiple Credentials at the same time, the Issuer MAY support the Batch Credential Endpoint and the Wallet MAY send a Batch Credential Request to the Batch Credential Endpoint as defined in (#batch-credential-endpoint).
+If the Issuer wants to issue multiple Credentials in one response, the Issuer MAY support the Batch Credential Endpoint and the Wallet MAY send a Batch Credential Request to the Batch Credential Endpoint as defined in (#batch-credential-endpoint).

 Note: this flow is based on OAuth 2.0 and the code grant type, but it can be used with other grant types as well.